-Firstly, it's best to find a poker game that you enjoy playing/studying.
+WHAT IS POKER GAME Firstly, it's best to find a poker game that you enjoy playing/studying.
 Secondly, it's important to find a game that fits in with your free time.
-HOW DO I KNOW WHAT POKER GAME I WILL ENJOY THE MOST?
+HOW DO I KNOW WHAT POKER Game I will enjoy the most?
 This is the simple part, try playing them all.
 You can either play them for Play Money (for FREE) to test the games out or try them at their lowest stakes.
 You'll soon know which game you enjoy most and which game fits into your free time.

-HOW MUCH FREE TIME DO YOU HAVE?
+"WHAT Should I Play with?"
+GHAPTER 009 HOW MUCH FREE TIME DO YOU HAVE?